Top shops to buy locally-made goods

 Canterbury is fortunate to have a great mix of high street brands and independent businesses dotted along its cobbled streets so you can always find what you need on a shopping trip, and support local while you’re at it.
 Just over 46% of our city centre businesses are independent, with incredible crafts people creating one-of-a-kind products on site.

-Here are some of the masters at work in Canterbury, why not pay them a visit?
+Here is a snapshot of a handful of our masters at work in Canterbury, why not pay them a visit?

 SWEET TREATS